I’ve been quiet this past week, but my mind sure as hell hasn’t.

 The same thought went through my head when I first read about Chris Cornell.
 Sadly, the sources were real.
 Mike Shinoda confirmed the truth within 30 minutes and my heart sank into the bottom of my stomach.
 I scrolled through photos, tributes and short stories friends posted on Facebook, Twitter and Instagram.
 I purposely avoided clicking anything with sound because I knew hearing his voice would send me to tears.
 It didn’t hit until I saw a video of live coverage from Linkin Park’s headline set at Rock on the Range 2015.
 I was there.
 I had no idea that would be the last time I ever saw Chester.
 I clicked and didn’t make it 10 seconds in, but I sat through my tears and relived the entirety.

-Yesterday evening, I worked up the heart to share something on Instagram, and this is the elaboration of that.
+Yesterday evening, I worked up the heart to share something in memory of Chester Bennington on Instagram, and this is the elaboration of that.
 I have lived through the passing of numerous iconic artists and musicians over the past couple years.
 Hell, Chris Cornell’s death was just two months ago.
 The thing is, not even that hit me like Chester’s death has.
 I listened to a select few mainstream Audioslave and Soundgarden songs when I was in high school, but I didn’t truly appreciate and respect Chris until I got older.
 He was a generation before me.
 Chester on the other hand was the epitome of my middle and high school angst.
 My best friend at the time had burned me a copy of Hybrid Theory.
 She brought it to me at school one day and told me I needed to listen to it.
 She knew me well.

 I remember the first poster ever to hang on my wall.
 We were barely into 7th grade and my friends bought me the dark red Linkin Park poster for my birthday.
 I proudly hung it centered over my headboard.
 As I got older, I started losing those friends to the different cliques that form in school.
 A lot of them fell into the group of preppy, popular people.
 I was forced to choose between hanging out with them or not, while they cast out my other close friends for one insignificant reason or the next.
 Real friends don’t dictate who you are and aren’t “allowed” to hang out with, so I too was eventually outcast.
 A new school popped up in my district in 8th grade, and I lost another half of my dwindling number of friends to the transfer.